Welcome to the MBB website!

 c) how these neural values are updated through associative learning and social interaction.

-To answer these questions, we combine three approaches:
+To answer these questions, we combine five approaches:

 1) human cognitive neuroscience, which is central as we ultimately wish to understand ourselves, as well as human pathological conditions where motivation is either deficient (apathy) or difficult to control (impulsivity),

 2) primate neurophysiology, which is essential to describe information processing at the single-neuron level and to derive causality by observing behavioral consequences of brain manipulations,

 3) computational modeling, which is mandatory to quantitatively link the different description levels (from single cells to brain-scale activities to motor outputs).